kodi-community-addons/script.skin.helper.service/README.md

 For example set that in the onload of your home window if you only have 1 focusable widget control or set it as onfocus action on the widgetcontainer itself with the correct ID.

+IMPORTANT NOTE: You need to clear the SkinHelper.WidgetContainer property after leaving your custom window or homescreen, otherwise the properties won't be returned in the default library.
 ________________________________________________________________________________________________________

 #### window properties for addons